16danielvm/MLZoomCamp/Midterm_Project/README.md

     - *Build the Docker image*
         ```
-        docker build -t zoomcamp-midterm-project.
+        docker build -t zoomcamp-midterm-project .
         ```

-        - This command builds a Docker image from the provided files.
+        - REMEMBER THE DOT (.)
+IN THE LAST COMMAND!!!This command builds a Docker image from the provided files.

     - *Run the previous image*
         ```